 Now, said Dillis, drainage on the property has been corrected so as to keep and dispose of all runoff on Myette's land.

-Furthermore, added Ken Cram, a traffic engineer working on behalf of Myette, discussions with representatives from the Massachusetts Department of Transportation (DOT), which has
+Furthermore, added Ken Cram, a traffic engineer working on behalf of Myette, discussions with representatives from the Massachusetts Department of Transportation (DOT), which has authority over Route 119, allowed for the elimination of one turning lane at the access onto the highway.

 As a result, with only one lane in and one lane out, intrusion on the abutter's side of the driveway entrance was further eliminated.